GeaSmart/fancyLandingPage/README.md

-#Landing Page
+Fancy landing Page

-This is a basic but fancy landing page that uses the most common syntax of HTML and CSS
+This is a basic but fancy landing page that uses the most common syntax of HTML and CSS.

-Made by Gerson Azabache Martínez visit my tech blog www.bravedeveloper.com
+Made with <3 by Gerson Azabache Martínez, hey dev check out my tech blog www.bravedeveloper.com and boost your career.